endquote/laundry/README.md

 If using S3 storage, it's the same idea, but using `--s3key`, `--s3secret`, and `--s3bucket` arguments.

-Most likely, you'll then need laundry to run every so often to trigger jobs.
+You'll then need to run `laundry tick` every so often to trigger jobs.
 On Mac/Linux, you'll probably want to use a [wrapper script](https://github.com/endquote/laundry/blob/master/samples/setup/mac-linux/laundry-tick.sh) which you [run via cron](https://github.com/endquote/laundry/blob/master/samples/setup/mac-linux/cron-howto.txt).
 On Windows, something something.